-In the late MLT sector (after 5 MLT), PPA and PA are more common with higher electron density at a lower altitude (see Fig. 6).
+In the late MLT sector (after 5 MLT), PPA and PA are more common with higher electron density at a lower altitude (see Figure 6).
 In this study, the occurrence of PA was entirely confined to after 2 MLT.
 The non-existence of PA before magnetic midnight is also reported by Grono and Donovan (2020).
-APA is dominant between 2 and 5 MLT, which is also consistent with their study.
+APA is dominant between 2 MLT and 5 MLT, which is also consistent

+- 270 with their study.
 In terms of the order of occurrence, APA tends to be more dominant first, and then PPA or PA follows.
 Such an order of occurrence is also reported in Grono and Donovan (2020).
 As pointed out in their study, it is still unclear if APA is the onset of the two PsA types.
 However, this order of occurrence is also an indication that PPA and PA might be associated with higher energies as compared to APA.
-In the radiation belt, both the distribution of energetic electrons and chorus wave activity are dependent on MLT (Aryan et al., 2014; Allison et al., 2017).
-Allison et al. (2017) showed the persistence of a high flux of electrons with energy > 30 keV throughout the dawn sector.
-On the other hand, Aryan et al. (2014) showed that chorus wave activity is dominant in the morning-to-noon period.
-Thus, the higher electron density observed late in the morning in this study could be the result of the combination of the two, which include the source and mechanisms for energetic electron precipitation (see, e.g., Lam et al., 2010).
-Oyama et al. (2017) also suggested that the auroral patch formation in the post-midnight-to-dawn sector is associated with the development of energetic electron precipitation, despite the low level of geomagnetic activity.
-Hosokawa and Ogawa (2015) also reported the descent of the peak electron density associated with an increase in precipitation energy in the later MLT sector.
+In the radiation belt, both the distribution of energetic electrons and chorus waves activity are dependent on MLT (Aryan et al., 2014; Allison et al., 2017).
+Allison et al. (2017) showed the persistence of high flux of - electrons with energy > 30 keV throughout the dawn sector.
+On the other hand, Aryan et al. (2014) showed that chorus wave activity is dominant in the morning to noon period.
+Thus, the higher electron density observed late in the morning in this study could be the result of the combination of the two, which include the source and mechanisms for energetic electron precipitation (see, e.g. Lam et al., 2010).
+Oyama et al. (2017) also suggested that the auroral patch formation in the post-midnight to dawn sector is associated with the development of energetic electron precipitation, despite the low level of geomagnetic activity. - 280 Hosokawa and Ogawa (2015) also reported the descent of the peak electron density associated with an increase in precipitation energy in the later MLT sector.
 Their statistical study of 21 PsA events showed that the peak height of PsA moves below 100 km after 6 MLT.
 The layer thickness of the categories is also observed to be different.
-PPA is the thickest structure, at 40 km, while PA is the thinnest structure, at 20 km.
+PPA is the thickest structure with 40 km, while PA is the thinnest structure with 20 km.
 Thus, the thick ionization layer during PPA is also associated with precipitating electrons with a broader energy spectrum.
-This further indicates that the PPA is the most important PsA type in the D region.
+This further indicates that the PPA is the most important PsA type in the D region. - In this study, we found a significant ionization of around 70 km during PPA and PA, which corresponds to 200 keV energy.
+Such hard precipitations at this altitude is capable of changing the chemistry of the atmosphere by destroying mesospheric ozone (Turunen et al., 2016; Tesema et al., 2020).
+The most likely type of PsA, which contributes largely to such the destruction of ozone, is PPA (Figure 6).
+Most of the low fluxes in the higher energy end of PsA spectra observed by Tesema et al. (2020) might account for APA types.
+This probable energy spectra difference from satellite measurements among the categories should - 290 be investigated in the future.
+If exclusively associated with APA, the low flux scenario with no chemical changes in their study also suggests that it could be possible to visually differentiate which type causes chemical changes and which are not.